Sarolus/Sarolus/README.md

 ## :man: About Me

 Hello there !
 I'm Nathan, currently student at Holberton School.
+I'm currently following the curriculum of the Machine Learning Specialization with the goal of becoming data scientist in the future.

 ## :bar_chart: GitHub Stats